Skip to main content

 HK$20,000,001 – HK$21,739,120 HK$750,000 + 10% of excess over HK$20,000,000

-With BSD and NRSD gone, the distinction between buyer types no longer triggers additional duties for most residential transactions.
-For the latest rates, check the IRD stamp duty rates page.
+With BSD and NRSD gone, the distinction between buyer types no longer triggers those former additional duties.
+The applicable AVD scale can still depend on the property and transaction, so check the IRD AVD guidance before relying on a rate.

 It is not just property sales